 A: When looking at vibration data there is always more than one issue showing within the vibration data.
-I suggest that correcting the highest amplitude vibration issue first and the secondary issue will usually decrease in amplitude.
-For example on this vibration spectra I would suggest correcting the misalignment issue first.
+I suggest correcting the highest amplitude vibration issue first and the second issue will usually decrease in amplitude.
+For example, on this vibration spectra, I would suggest correcting the misalignment issue first.
 The misalignment is the root cause affect of the looseness.
 Once the misalignment issue is corrected the looseness issue will not be seen on the spectra data.

 Q: Will this show up in both horizontal and vertical or is it predominately just one or the other?

-A: The answer is that an alignment issue will show up both the horizontal and vertical orientation when collecting vibration data.
-Of course depending on the type of misalignment the horizontal or vertical orientation could be higher.
+A: The answer is that an alignment issue will show up in both the horizontal and vertical orientation when collecting vibration data.
+Of course, depending on the type of misalignment the horizontal or vertical orientation could be higher.
 Once a single orientation has a high amplitude level of misalignment it will cross over into the other orientation as well.
-Of course if the alignment issue has a small amplitude level it might only be noticed in a certain orientation and again that depending on the type of misalignment that is present.
+Of course, if the alignment issue has a small amplitude level it might only be noticed in a certain orientation and again that depends on the type of misalignment that is present.

 Q: How can vibration analysis instrumentation be integrated into a building’s BAS computer system?

-Most cases the continuous monitoring is best to feed data into another system.
+In most cases continuous monitoring is best to feed data into another system.
 We have customers that use our continuous monitoring devices (online systems) to feed into their SCADA systems.
 This allows for an overall value of 4-20 MA signal to be sent across into another system.
 Now the other system, like the SCADA, can now alert if certain levels have been reached.